Jackson Family Attorney

 - Domestic violence; and

-At the law office of Derek L. Hall, PLLC, our experience in the field of family law allows us to understand the complexity of these cases and to focus on a personalized approach to every issue.
+At the law office of Derek L. Hall, PC our experience in the field of family law allows us to understand the complexity of these cases and to focus on a personalized approach to every issue.
 We know that every family is different, and that even child custody and visitation cases have their own sets of facts and circumstances.
 A dedicated Jackson family law attorney can speak with you today about your case and begin working on an advocacy plan tailored to your needs.

-Child custody and child support are two primary family law matters in which we commonly represent clients.
+Child custody are primary family law matters in which we commonly represent clients.
 Whether your child custody case arises from a divorce or not, we can advocate for you and ensure that your voice is heard in court.
 Sections 93-5-23 and 93-5-24 of the Mississippi Code are the laws responsible for the custody of children and child custody orders.
 When the court makes decisions about child custody, it will focus on an arrangement that is in the best interests of the child.

 A judge can take into account many different factors in deciding what is in the child’s best interest, including but not limited to: